 Need to satisfy your chocolate craving?
-These gluten free brownies are the perfect way to do it!
+These gluten free brownies are the perfect way to do it, and are made completely from scratch!
 They’re fudgy with crackly tops, easy to make, dairy free and made with simple ingredients you probably already have on hand.

-This gluten free brownie recipe is fudgy, chewy, perfectly chocolatey, and so easy to make.
+These gluten free brownies are fudgy, chewy, perfectly chocolatey, and so easy to make.

 Plus, they’re made in just one bowl, require no fancy ingredients.
 Throw in some chocolate chips for some extra fudge, drizzle on top a chocolate glaze or frost them completely, or even add some chopped nuts.

 No matter how you serve them, this is my fool proof that recipe that anyone and everyone will love.

 Add 1 cup worth of the chocolate chips to a microwave safe bowl and microwave at 30-45 second intervals, stirring between each until completely melted.

 Meanwhile, whisk together the eggs, sugar, vanilla, milk and oil.

 Add in the dry ingredients (flour, salt and baking powder) and the melted chocolate and mix until a batter forms.
 Fold in the remaining ⅔ cup of chocolate chips (can omit if you prefer).